 The Chairman of the ARAC is L S Chan.
-The other members are D N Macrae (or his alternate) and N D Herrington.
+The other members are D N Macrae (or his alternate) and Angus Ng.

-During the year, and up to the date of approval of these financial statements, the ARAC assisted both Executive and Nonexecutive Directors to discharge their individual and collective responsibilities.
+During the year, and up to the date of approval of these financial statements, the ARAC assisted both Executive and Non-Executive Directors to discharge their individual and collective responsibilities.
 Its work included the following:

-- reviewing the draft financial statements, considering reports from the external and internal auditors setting out the audit approach and plan, significant audit risks and conclusions on the Group's internal controls and risk management; - reviewing the appropriateness of accounting policies, significant accounting judgements and evidence supporting the going concern basis for the accounts and recommending approval of both statutory and regulatory accounts to the Board; - confirming the objectivity and independence of the external auditor, and in so doing reviewing the representations made in the audit report on these subjects; - reviewing and monitoring the effectiveness of the audit process, taking into consideration relevant UK professional and regulatory requirements;
+- reviewing the draft financial statements, considering reports from the external and internal auditors setting out the audit approach and plan, significant audit risks and conclusions on the Group's internal controls and risk management; - reviewing the appropriateness of accounting policies, significant accounting judgements and evidence supporting the going concern basis for the accounts and recommending approval of both statutory and regulatory accounts to the Board;